Current quality of the Whitsunday Reefs

 Due to runoff and a buildup of sediment following the cyclone, some of the coral in the reefs were affected and became damaged.
 However, this is the normal lifecycle of reefs, and as some of them die or become damaged, other, newer corals begin to grow and take their place, continuing the life of the ecosystem.
-While some of the reefs were affected, soon enough, healthy corals will begin to grow again, fish will continue to flourish and the life cycle will go on.
+While some of the reefs have been affected, soon enough healthy corals will begin to grow again, fish will continue to flourish and the life cycle will go on.

 While some of the reef sustained damage, it is predominantly still alive and thriving.
 Tour operators have found new reefs to explore and discover, to show tourists what the underwater world of the Great Barrier Reef is all about.